 If I don’t have the budget for a custom suite, and I have a small bathroom which is being cramped by a bath, and I know more valuable space would be created for practical living if removed, then I would definitely go with the shower.

 Extra Tips for small bathrooms

-- For a small bathroom, you may have to consider your choice of colour carefully, as this is going to have an impact upon the feeling of space within the room.
+- For a small bathroom, you may have to consider your choice of colour carefully, as it can impact the feeling of space within the room.
 The natural light that comes into a smaller room is likely to be limited.
-Try using lighter tones and colours to give the appearance of space.
+Try using lighter tones and colours to give the illusion of extra space.

-- No matter how small or big your bathroom is, make sure the finish is to a high standard.
-A badly finished, big bathroom won’t be as valuable as a small bathroom that’s finished to a high standard.
+- No matter how small or large your bathroom is, make sure the finish is to a high standard.
+A large, poorly finished bathroom won’t be as valuable as a small well-finished bathroom.

 - When you’re limited for space, less is more.
 Only put in the essentials, and don’t overcrowd the floor space

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.